alexieyizhe/intern.plus/README.md

 This project (loosely) follows a [trunk based development](https://trunkbaseddevelopment.com/) style.

 - Branches are split off from the `master` branch for features, fixes, and all other development.
-- The `release` branch contains production code that must always kept in a ready-to-deploy state.
+- The `release` branch contains production code that is able to be hosted live.

 #### Branch naming